W.I.L.D. Lab

 Self-Sustaining Terrestrial and Aquatic Environmental Studies (Oli, Joe, and Ronan)

-• This branch studies various flora and fauna and observes what environmental factors affect relationships of animals and plants.
+• This branch studies various flora and fauna, observing the environmental factors that affect the relationships between animals and plants.
 The group predicts that there will be a need for self-sufficient ecosystems that can be portable, provide food sources, and be a self-sustaining life form that does not require artificial intervention.
-Because of this, the group wants to find the most functional ecosystem in various aquatic and terrestrial conditions.
+Because of this, the group aims to identify the most functional ecosystem in various aquatic and terrestrial environments.

 • This branch focuses on observing the differing presence of fungi in plant growth.
 This branch also studies nitrogen in plants.
 Plants need nitrogen for growth, so they must fix nitrogen to take it from the atmosphere and use it.
-This nitrogen intake is the optimal plant growth form and is studied in this project.
+This nitrogen intake is the optimal form for plant growth and is studied in this project.
+Additionally, Charlie is conducting studies on the plastic-eating capabilities of fungi through the use of enzymes.

 Research Questions